John Vincent (historian)

-John Russell Vincent (20 December 1937 – 18 March 2021) was a British historian and Fellow of Peterhouse, Cambridge.
+John Russell Vincent (20 December 1937 – 18 March 2021) was a British historian and newspaper columnist.

 Early life and education

-Vincent was educated at Bedales School and Christ's College, Cambridge.
+Born in Stockport, Vincent was educated at Bedales School.
+He studied history at Christ's College, Cambridge, under J.H.
+Plumb, and in 1959 began studying for a PhD on mid-Victorian Liberalism under the supervision of George Kitson Clark.
+His thesis was published in 1966 as The Formation of the British Liberal Party, 1857–1868.

 Academic career

-Vincent joined the University of Bristol in 1970 as Professor of Modern History, from 1984 Professor of History, until his retirement in 2002 when he became Emeritus Professor.
+Vincent taught at Cambridge from 1967 until 1970, when he joined the University of Bristol as Professor of Modern History.
+From 1984 he was Professor of History, until his retirement in 2002 when he became Emeritus Professor.
 He subsequently became Visiting Professor at the University of East Anglia.

 Journalist

 In the 1980s, Vincent was a columnist for The Times and The Sun newspapers; the latter association ended in 1987.
-Students from the University of Bristol disrupted some of his lectures in 1986 and forced him to take two terms' unpaid leave.
+Although he had been left-wing in his youth, Vincent became a conservative and supporter of Thatcherism, and this was reflected in his newspaper columns.
+His column in The Sun was condemned by some students as sexist and racist, for his opposition to women in part-time jobs and insistence that Asian immigrants "must learn to be British".
+In February and March 1986, students from the University of Bristol picketed his lectures to demand he cease his column or stop associating it with his post as univerity professor.
+As a result he took two-terms' unpaid leave.
 He continued to contribute articles to many other publications, including book reviews and articles for New Society, the New Statesman, The Listener, The Spectator, the London Review of Books, The Observer, The Sunday Times, and The Guardian.